Here’s the question too few ask as we head into planning season: Did you actually gain or lose market share this year?

 1. Are you gaining or losing market share?
 Not “how fast are we growing?” but “are we growing faster or slower than our top 3 competitors?”
 If you don’t know, find out.
 Search LinkedIn for how many sales reps your competitors have.
 Multiply by $500K.
 That’s roughly their ARR growth target.

-2. Where is your 10x feature?
+2. What and where is your 10x feature?
 You need at least one that competitors don’t have in order to win consistently.
 Too many “good but not great” founders don’t really know what their 10x feature is.
 What do you do that’s not just better — but 10x better?

 3. Did you fall out of product-market fit?
 This happens more than people admit.
 Your customers might still be happy.
 Your NRR might be fine.
 But if you’re just winning fewer deals… you’ve probably fallen out of PMF.
 The market moved and you didn’t move with it.

 5. Is your team still hungry?
+Do they want to reboot the whole company for the Age of AI?
+And probably, work even harder?
 I’ve seen too many teams that got burned in 2022-2023 and never fully recovered.
 They cut to survive, they’re efficient now, but the fire is gone.
 Are your people still pirates and romantics?
 Or are they just… tired?

 What to Do If You’re Losing Share